 What Makes This Tool So Useful

-This tool is not based on vendor prices, but rather on what couples actually paid.
+This tool is not based on vendor prices but rather on what couples paid.
 That’s what I think makes this such a great budgeting tool.

 I’m usually skeptical about the accuracy of tools like this, so I took a look back at some of our wedding flower orders over the last two years for comparison purposes.

-I found that the majority of couples spent between $400 and $2400 on their wedding flowers with us.
+I found that most couples spent between $400 and $2400 on their wedding flowers with us.
 This chart sums up what the average bride spends with us on her bridal party flowers.